github/codeql-coding-standards/docs/user_manual.md

 - _Deviation records_ - an entry that states a particular instance, or set of instances, of a rule should be considered permitted.
 - _Deviation permit_ - an entry that provides authorization to apply a deviation to a project.
-- _Guideline recategorization plan_ - an agreement on how the guidelines are applied.
+- _Guideline re-categorization plan_ - an agreement on how the guidelines are applied.
 Whether a guideline may be violated, deviated from, or must always be applied.

 ##### Deviation records